-The art of sprinting also involves being able to pull the knee up creating rapid knee lift while rapidly being able to strike the ground with the foot dorsiflexed.
+The art of sprinting also involves being able to pull the knee up creating rapid knee lift.
+At the same time you want to rapidly strike the ground with the foot dorsiflexed.
 This creates a springing action.
 Your knees should resemble a piston in a car engine when sprinting.

 How To Master Sprinting: The Emphasis

-This continuous cycle of your knee lifting and your foot striking the ground in a smooth manner will generate a much more controlled sprint for you.
-It takes practice and you can train yourself to practice the act of pulling your knee up by practicing drills that reinforce this action.
+This continuous cycle of your knee lifting and your foot striking the ground will generate a much more controlled sprint for you.
+This takes practice.
+You want to train yourself to practice the act of pulling your knee up.
+You want to this by practicing drills that reinforce this action.
 One great way you can do this is by including lateral high knee runs with an agility ladder.

-As you can see in this drill by including the lateral high knees in the ladder it forces me to strike each square of the ladder with both feet.
-Additionally, because I’m moving laterally it’s easy to see how significant the rules of the upper and lower body apply in this drill as I covered earlier.
+By including the lateral high knees in the ladder it forces me to exhibit body awareness.
+I have to strike each square of the ladder with both feet.
+Additionally, because I’m moving laterally it’s easy to see how significant the rules of sprinting are to apply.

-The elbow drive is present for the upper body and I’m able to focus in on getting significant knee lift while also striking the ground with the balls of my feet while keeping my ankle dorsiflexed.
+The elbow drive is present for the upper body.
+I’m also able to focus in on getting significant knee lift while striking the ground with the balls of my feet.
+In addition to this I’m striking the ground while keeping my ankle dorsiflexed.
 This is one solid way for you to practice and master the mechanics of efficient sprinting.